Mad Season (band): Partial reunion

 On May 23, 2012, the surviving members of Mad Season (Mike McCready and Barrett Martin) reunited at the Showbox Theatre in Seattle for Mike's annual benefit concert for Crohn's disease.
 They were joined by Loaded singer Jeff Rouse and The Rockfords bassist Rick Friel.

 In 2012, Martin, McCready and McKagan, along with singer Jeff Angell and keyboardist Benjamin Anderson collaborated on an album called Walking Papers.
 Spurred by this collaboration, Martin, McCready and McKagan revisited the unreleased Mad Season material.
 In July 2012, Martin confirmed that Mark Lanegan would be singing several songs on a new Mad Season release.

 In October 2012, Barrett Martin announced a Mad Season box set:

 Legacy Recordings released an expanded deluxe edition of Above in April 2013.
-A three-disc boxset comprising two CDs and one DVD, it includes a digitally remastered version of the studio album, the John Lennon cover "I Don't Wanna Be a Soldier", some unreleased tracks from the band's unfinished second album with lyrics and vocals by Mark Lanegan, the band's "Live at the Moore" performance on April 29, 1995, on CD, DVD, and vinyl, and a previously unreleased full concert video of the band's New Year's Eve performance from the now-defunct Seattle club RKCNDY.
+A three-disc boxset comprising two CDs and one DVD, it includes a digitally remastered version of the studio album, the John Lennon cover "I Don't Wanna Be a Soldier", some unreleased tracks from the band's unfinished second album with lyrics and vocals by Mark Lanegan, the band's "Live at the Moore" performance on April 29, 1995, on CD, DVD, and vinyl, and a previously unreleased full concert video of the band's New Year's Eve performance from the now-defunct Seattle club RKCNDY as well as video of the band's performance from the Self-Pollution radio broadcast.

 Mad Season reunited again for a special concert titled "Sonic Evolution" with the Seattle Symphony Orchestra on January 30, 2015, at Benaroya Hall in Seattle.
 At this show, Chris Cornell filled in for Staley on vocals, and McKagan filled in for Saunders on bass.
 Kim Virant of Lazy Susan and Jeff Angell of Walking Papers also provided vocals at the gig.
 The concert was recorded for the live album Mad Season & The Seattle Symphony - Sonic Evolution / January 30, 2015 / Benaroya Hall and was released August 28, 2015.
 The album debuted at number four on the Billboard Top Classical Crossover Albums chart.